dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 > In this lab, we will learn:
 >
-> - How to leverage Svelte’s reactivity to build interactive UIs
+> - What is SVG and what does it look like?
+> - What does D3 do?
-> - How to load data from an API and display it in a Svelte app
+> - How can we use D3 to draw a pie chart?
+> - How can we create reactive visualizations of data that is changing?
+> - How can we make interactive visualizations that change the data displayed on the page?
+> - How can we make interactive visualizations accessible?

 <details open markdown="block">
   <summary>
     Table of contents
   </summary>
   {: .text-delta }
 - TOC